-18.1 Underwriting and sub-underwriting contracts and placings may also, subject to certain conditions set out in the FCA Rules, be entered into for the account of the Funds.

-- 18.2 Cash or near cash may be retained in the Scheme Property to enable the pursuit of the investment objective; or for redemption of Units in the Funds; or the efficient management of the Funds in accordance with their investment objectives or for a purpose which may reasonably be regarded as ancillary to the investment objectives of the Funds. - 18.3 During the period of any Initial Offer the Scheme Property may consist of cash and near cash without limitation. - 18.4 The Trust or the Trustee on behalf of the Trust must not provide any guarantee or indemnity in respect of the obligation of any person and none of the Scheme Property may be used to discharge any obligation arising under a guarantee or indirectly with respect to the obligation of any person. - 18.5 Paragraph 18.4 does not apply to guarantees or indemnities specified in COLL 5.5.9R(3). - 18.6 Where investment in gold is permitted by a Fund's investment policy, no more than 10% in value of that Fund's Scheme Property may consist of gold.
+- 18.1 Underwriting and sub-underwriting contracts and placings may also, subject to certain conditions set out in the FCA Rules, be entered into for the account of the Trust. - 18.2 Cash or near cash may be retained in the Scheme Property to enable the pursuit of the investment objective; or for redemption of Units; or the efficient management of the Trust in accordance with its investment objective or for a purpose which may reasonably be regarded as ancillary to the investment objective of the Trust. - 18.3 During the period of any Initial Offer the Scheme Property may consist of cash and near cash without limitation. - 18.4 The Trust or the Trustee on behalf of the Trust must not provide any guarantee or indemnity in respect of the obligation of any person and none of the Scheme Property may be used to discharge any obligation arising under a guarantee or indirectly with respect to the obligation of any person. - 18.5 Paragraph 18.4 does not apply to guarantees or indemnities specified in COLL 5.5.9R(3). - 18.6 Where investment in gold is permitted by the Trust's investment policy, no more than 10% in value of the Scheme Property may consist of gold.